 It does also generally pay to race prominently due to the dual benefits of being able to race on the inside, and getting the first look at the fences which can come up pretty quickly.
 With a run-in of only 200 yards, those at the head of affairs also don’t have too long to hang tough on the race to the line.
 All of that said, Fakenham is not so easy a track as it might appear from a stamina perspective, partly due to the ground often riding slower than described, and partly as races tend to be very well run around here.
 An ability to see out the trip well is considered as one of the key attributes required to succeed.

 Looking back through the results of the latest few seasons, there are a few names to stand out amongst the trainers and jockeys here.
-Ciaran Gethings 32% strike-rate and whopping profit of over £47 to £1 level stakes puts him out in front amongst the riders.
-Stuart Edmunds (33%SR and over £46 level stakes profit), Lucy Wadham (29% strike rate, around £15 level stakes profit) and Neil Mulholland (29% strike rate, over £5 level stakes profit) are the trainers to have generated a profit for their supporters over this period.
+Ciaran Gethings 32% strike-rate and a whopping net win of over £47 to £1 level stakes puts him out in front amongst the riders.
+Stuart Edmunds (33%SR and over £46 level stakes net win), Lucy Wadham (29% strike rate, around £15 level stakes net win) and Neil Mulholland (29% strike rate, over £5 level stakes net win) are the trainers to have generated a net win for their supporters over this period.
 This has not proven to be a happy hunting ground for supporters of the market leader though, with a level stakes loss recorded over all race categories over recent years.